dotnet/orleans-docs/src/docs/grains/grain_persistence/index.md

 }
 ```

-Different grain types can use different configured storage providers, even if both are the same type: for example, two different Azure Table Storage provider instances, connected to different Azure Storage accounts.
+Different grain types can use different configured storage providers, even if both are the same type; for example, two different Azure Table Storage provider instances, connected to different Azure Storage accounts.

 ### Reading State

-Grain state will automatically be read when the grain is activated, but grains are responsible for explicitly triggering the write for any changed grain state as and when necessary.
+Grain state will automatically be read when the grain is activated, but grains are responsible for explicitly triggering the write for any changed grain state when necessary.

-If a grain wishes to explicitly re-read the latest state for this grain from backing store, the grain should call the `ReadStateAsync()` method.
+If a grain wishes to explicitly re-read the latest state for this grain from the backing store, the grain should call the `ReadStateAsync()` method.
-This will reload the grain state from persistent store, via the storage provider, and the previous in-memory copy of the grain state will be overwritten and replaced when the `ReadStateAsync()` `Task` completes.
+This will reload the grain state from the persistent store via the storage provider, and the previous in-memory copy of the grain state will be overwritten and replaced when the `ReadStateAsync()` `Task` completes.

 The value of the state is accessed using the `State` property.
 For example, the following method accesses the profile state declared in the code above: